- Last updated:

 Step 2: Preparation of an options analysis – expected by mid-2021

-Council is currently producing an options analysis, which considers several options.
-In early 2021, council will undertake a comprehensive community and stakeholder engagement on the options for mass transit.
+Council is currently producing an Options Analysis, which considers several options.
+Between 28 April 2021 and 22 June 2021, council will undertake comprehensive community and stakeholder engagement on the options for mass transit.
 This input will inform the final options analysis before it is considered by council.

 This engagement process will also seek inputs to the local land use planning opportunities.
 This will be essential in understanding the community’s views for accommodating growth in the coastal corridor.

 If endorsed by council, the options analysis will be provided to the Queensland Government.

 Step 3: In partnership with the Queensland Government, the preparation of a detailed business case – expected by 2021/22